marvtron/LIRI_Bot/README.md

 - Location: City, State, Country
 - Date: MM/DD/YYY
 - Time: HH:MM am/pm

-**node liri.js movie-this movieName**
+- Or if no artist/band is passed through, it will default to *"Drake"* **node liri.js movie-this movieName**
 Shows the following information in terminal/bash: